This is a comparison between emotional and physical fitness.

-As with physical fitness emotional fitness is associated with the strength and flexibility of certain muscles in the body, specifically the facial muscles.
+As with physical fitness emotional fitness is associated with the strength and flexibility of certain muscles in the body, specifically the chest and facial muscles.

 How do we exercise the emotions?.
 It is not as simple to exercise your emotions as it is to go for a run or do an aerobics workout.
 We exercise emotions by allowing ourselves to feel them; letting their impact undergo change in our system and then responding in some way.
 There are no rules for how we do it, and everybody exercises their emotions differently.
 Some people carry their feelings on their sleeve and respond straight away, other people tend to store emotions and respond later.

 Emotional Unfitness may happen suddenly or it may happen quickly.
 As with physical fitness it is dependent on the situation.
 A person who has trained for a 100 metre sprint may well suffer exhaustion trying to run a marathon.
 Similarly a marathon runner may pull several tendons when trying to do a 100 metre sprint.
 We are fit for the situations that we are experienced with.
 As we develop and go through our lives we learn to exercise our emotions in an increasingly large number of situations.
 Occasionally we will encounter a situation which we are not fit for and it will cause us stress.
 If we are not able to respond to this stress then we risk emotional injury.